 - Exception management

-- Unique payment capture (early, complete order, etc.)
+- Unique payment capture (channel, complete order, etc.)

 - Financial reporting

 Automating once-manual tasks and processes makes life easier for everyone— but especially your customer service team.

 Order management systems are not "one size fits all" so it is important to assess your retail business before deciding what option would be best.